ammarhusain/emacs-config/README.md

 ### Notes:
+* Emacs Notes
-* Need compilation database for irony mode & flycheck to work well.
+  1. Need compilation database for irony mode & flycheck to work well.
   `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..`
-* No jump to definition: instead use `Ctrl-C Ctrl-G` to grep within git repo
+  1. No jump to definition: instead use `Ctrl-C Ctrl-G` to grep within git repo
-* After the initial setup, you can comment out the following line, to save time & avoid an elpa package refresh on startup:
+  1. After the initial setup, you can comment out the following line, to save time & avoid an elpa package refresh on startup: `(package-refresh-contents)`

-`(package-refresh-contents)`

 * For Terminal setting on Mac: